-As a grant holder, you must comply with the guidelines in force from time to time for Lundbeckfonden research grants.
+As a grant holder, you must comply with the guidelines described in Lundbeckfonden’s Terms and Conditions for Research Grants.
 There may be special guidelines for specific grants.
 If so, these will be sent to you.

 Lundbeckfonden expects researchers who receive funding to conduct their research according to recognised codes of good research practice, including the Danish Ministry of Higher Education and Science’s Code of Conduct for Research Integrity, the Medical Research Council’s Good Research Practice and the International Society for Pharmacoepidemiology’s Guidelines for Good Pharmacoepidemiology Practices.
 This also applies to interaction with other researchers, collection, generation and analysis of data, applications for research funding, publication of research results and recognition of direct and indirect contributions by colleagues, partners and others.